Find Affordable College Courses

 $12,417 Average Tuition & Fees

-You’ll be in good company if you decide to attend Washington State University.
-It ranked #5 on our 2023 Best Value Fine & Studio Arts Schools in Washington list.
+You’ll join some of the best and brightest minds around you if you attend Washington State University.
+The school came in at #5 on this year’s Best Value Fine & Studio Arts Schools in Washington list.
 Located in the town of Pullman, Wazzu is a public school with a very large student population.

-In addition to its great value ranking, Wazzu is in the top 20% of all schools on our Best Fine & Studio Arts Schools in Washington list.
+Wazzu excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Fine & Studio Arts Schools in Washington list.

 Read More…